StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-15-reverse-engineering-ds.markdown

 The strategies above are often chained together in the reverse engineering process.
 The general idea is to start from a known value and find another value that takes you closer to the functionality you are looking for.
 Repeat this to progressively discover more values that will help find what you are ultimately looking for.

 For example, if you are looking for a more abstract concept such as [how the AI works](https://www.youtube.com/watch?v=plke4eU_PU8) in the game, you might follow a series of steps like the following:
-1. Locate the player's HP in memory by using the RAM search to look for changes.
+1. Locate the player's HP in memory by using RAM Search to look for changes.
 2. Find an enemy to attack you, then add a write breakpoint to the address of the player's HP to find where in the code causes an attack to deal damage.
 3. From the damage-dealing code, follow the assembly backwards up to where the game decides that the enemy's attack should deal damage.
 It may help to compare/contrast the code paths of a damaging attack and a non-damaging attack by using breakpoints.
 You may find a check for the attack's unique ID to determine what effect the attack should have.
 4. Trace the assembly backwards and/or use watchpoints to find where the code sets the attack ID that the enemy will use.
 Chances are that this is a decision made by the enemy's AI, which is your entry point into the enemy AI code.